StartBootstrap/startbootstrap-freelancer/README.md

 ## Using site

-to use this site, simply click on the restaraunt you wish to see a wait time for and if you want to make a reservation, go to the reservation page and type the reservation for the restaraunt.
+to use this site, simply click on the restaraunt you wish to see a wait time for and type in your approximate wait time, people in front of you/behnid and click submit.

 ## Contributors